return to Natural Dog Health Remedies

 Dog Castration Eliminates Unwanted Behaviors in Male Dogs

-Perhaps one big pro for neutering a male dog is it prevents him from roaming the streets to get to a female dog in heat.
-Roaming can very often result in accidents, e.g. being hit by a car, getting in fights with other male dogs, etc. As well, a neutered dog is less likely to mark territory, mount or hump other dogs (or the fire hydrant).
+Perhaps one big benefit of neutering a male dog is it stops him from roaming the streets to get to a female dog in heat.
+A dog roaming around can get into accidents easily.
+As well, a neutered dog is less likely to mark territory, mount or hump other dogs (or the fire hydrant!)

 For female dogs, spaying can reduce the incidence of reproductive system cancers (e.g. breast cancer) and uterine infections.